jonpaul108/LC_intermediate/02-Intermediate-Prompts/04-Debugging/02-Debugging.md

 ### !question

- Given two strings, return an array of all indexes of the second string that do not match the first string.
+ Given two strings, a correctly spelled string `correct word` and an incorrectly spelled word `studentWord`, return an array of all indexes of the second string that do not match the first string.

+ Note:
+ - Both words will have the same length;

 ```js
 console.log(spellChecker('transluscent', 'trensloscint')); // = [2, 6, 9];